-Kelvin Parian, Joshua Hegie, Andrew Kimmel Sergiu M. Dascalu, Frederick C. Harris, Jr.
+Joshua M. Hegie, Andrew S. Kimmel, Kelvin H. Parian Sergiu M. Dascalu, Frederick C. Harris, Jr.

-Department of Computer Science and Engineering University of Nevada, Reno 1664 N. Virginia St. Reno, NV 89557, USA
+Department of Computer Science and Engineering University of Nevada, Reno 1664 N. Virginia St. Reno, NV 89557, USA Tel:(775)784-6974 Fax:(775)784-1877

-{kelvinp, jhegie, akimmel, dascalus, fredh}@cse.unr.edu
+{jhegie, akimmel, kelvinp, dascalus, Fred.Harris}@cse.unr.edu

-Abstract: The goal of this project is to design a wireless input device for the CAVE virtual reality environment.
+Abstract: The goal of this project was to design a wireless input device for the CAVE virtual reality environment.
 The current solutions for this problem are not adequate, due to their high cost and wired nature.
-By eliminating these two problems, this team hopes to develop a more widely useable device that incorporates all of the functionality that other solutions have included, and more.
-For ease of use, the device will be housed inside a pair of gloves and will wirelessly communicate to the CAVE.
-The software driver that accompanies the device will allow users to be able to define a series of hand gestures, which will then execute a program assigned to that gesture - essentially, this will allow users to manipulate the CAVE using only their hands and this device.
-Hopefully, the applications of this device will eventually expand beyond the researcher demographic to the general public.
+By eliminating these two problems, this team aimed to develop a more widely useable device that incorporates all of the functionality that other solutions have included, and more.
+For ease of use, the device is housed inside a pair of gloves and is capable of wirelessly communicating with the CAVE.
+The software driver that accompanies the device allows users to define a series of hand gestures, which are then mapped to either a button press in software - essentially, this allows users to manipulate the CAVE using only their hands and this device.
+Hopefully, the applications of this device will eventually expand beyond the researchers' interests to the general public.